Pugazh239/INVERSE-OF-A-MATRIX/README.md

 ## Algorithm:
 Step1 : Import the numpy module to use the built-in functions for calculation

-Step 2: Prepare the lists from each equations and assign in np.array()
+Step 2: Prepare the lists from the matrix and assign in np.array()

-Step 3: Using the np.linalg.matrix_rank(),we can find the inverse of the given marks
+Step 3: Use the np.linalg.inv() fun

 Step 4: End the program.
 ## Program:

 import numpy as np